calebjmatthews/endless-desert/concept.md

   [X] Hide inapplicable fields from building in progress detail [X] Tab linking buttons on special buildings (Study, Market) [X] Dromedarian fortuities and quests
-  [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Wine from distillery
+  [ ] Tea, jewels, and textile sources as trade goods [ ] Wine from distillery
   [ ] Fortuity with options for new equipment quests
   [ ] Max analysis increases with items studied